Insider’s Guide to Alpine Sightseeing & the PEAK 2 PEAK Gondola

 We’ve collected some of the frequently asked questions about sightseeing on Whistler and Blackcomb mountains into a handy guide to the ultimate day in the alpine.
 So grab your cameras and smartphones and let’s go…

 What is the PEAK 2 PEAK Gondola?

 The PEAK 2 PEAK Gondola links Blackcomb and Whistler, the two mountains that make up part of our skiing, biking and hiking paradise.
-It’s a feat of engineering boasting the longest unsupported lift span in the world (3.024 kilometres or 1.88 miles).
+It’s a feat of engineering boasting an unsupported lift span of 3.024 kilometres or 1.88 miles.
 It’s also the highest lift of its kind with an elevation of 436 metres (1,427 ft).
 Needless to say with those numbers it offers some pretty spectacular views of the village, valley and surrounding mountains – 360 degree views in fact.

 Where do I get tickets?

 The tickets to ride the gondola are called PEAK 2 PEAK 360 Experience tickets and they can be purchased online in advance with or without accommodation, at the Whistler Visitors Centre (on the day only) or at any Whistler Blackcomb Guest Relations office or ticket booth, located at the base of the lifts.
 The other thing to note is that the PEAK 2 PEAK and Whistler Gondola do close for yearly maintenance in the spring and fall, so always be sure to check the mountain operation times before planning your trip.

 Is the Whistler Peak Suspension Bridge included in the ticket price?

 The new Whistler Peak Suspension Bridge is included in the price of a PEAK 2 PEAK 360 Experience ticket.
 Please note that access to the bridge is via the Peak Chair, which is only available for sightseeing in summer, when weather conditions are favorable.
 Always check the chairlift operating times before planning your trip.